Xubuntu/wiki.xubuntu.org/Xubuntu-24.04-Release-Notes.md

 ## Major Updates

--   Snap Store (snap:snap-store) replaces GNOME Software
+-   Snap Store (`snap:snap-store`) replaces GNOME Software
-    -   gdebi is included for Debian package support
+    -   `gdebi` is included for Debian package support
--   snap:snapd-desktop-integration is included for better snap package support
+-   `snap:snapd-desktop-integration` is included for better snap package support
--   snap:firmware-updater is included to support firmware updates with LVFS
+-   Firmware Updater (`snap:firmware-updater`) is included to support firmware updates with LVFS
 -   Thunderbird is now distributed as a Snap package
 -   Ubiquity is replaced by the Flutter-based Ubuntu Installer